Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 “How much does Motiva cost?” is one of the more common questions in consultation, and the device price is only part of the story.

-A Motiva-Mentor cost difference of ₹15,000–₹25,000 on the device is real, but on a ₹1,50,000+ procedure it is roughly a ten percent swing — not the dealbreaker patients sometimes assume.
+A Motiva-Mentor cost difference of ₹15,000–₹25,000 on the device is real, but against the ₹1.6 lakh most primary cases land near, that is a ten to fifteen percent swing, not the dealbreaker patients sometimes assume.
 If the brand best matched to your anatomy is also the more expensive one, the right move is usually to take it.
 The written quote at the end of the consultation is what you compare; the bands in this guide are planning tools, not contracts.

 Which implant tends to suit which Indian frame

 Anatomy is what shortlists the brand.
-A few patterns from the clinic:
+In our practice, a few patterns recur:

 - Narrow chest, thin upper-pole tissue (pinch under 2 cm).
 Higher cohesivity gel on a nano-textured or smooth shell reduces visible rippling.
 Motiva ProgressiveGel PLUS/SUPER on SmoothSilk, or Mentor MemoryGel in a higher-fill profile on a smooth shell, are the usual routes.
 Sebbin is less commonly the first pick here.